A working balance

-A working forest is a beautiful balance between man and nature.
+A working forest is a beautiful balance between people and nature.
 Picture dense fir forests near pristine lakes and streams.
 Living beside our workers who plant, tend, harvest and plant again are:

-Large and small mammals like cougar, elk, deer, bear, chipmunk, squirrel, rabbit and raccoon.
+- Large and small mammals such as cougar, elk, deer, bear, chipmunk, squirrel, rabbit and raccoon

-Reptiles, insects and amphibians like newt, salamander and frog
+- Reptiles, insects and amphibians such as newt, salamander and frog

-Tree species like Douglas-fir, pacific silver fir, noble fir, western hemlock and western red cedar
+- Tree species such as Douglas-fir, Pacific silver fir, noble fir, western hemlock and western red cedar

 Following the eruption, there were two choices: